openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         );
     }

 * We will build the complete UI out of the above small modular components.
-We will generally use composition to build a customizable component.
-However, inheritance can be used at times.
-These customizable components will neither contain HTML nor logic.
+We will aim/prefer to use composition whenever possible.
+These customizable components will contain little or no HTML nor logic.
 We can see an example of a customizable component called the _Header component, which is formed by the composition of SiteLogo, MainNav and UserAvatar component.

 .. code-block:: js